- Caesar cut lookbook

 Products

-We recommend any type of wax or cream with a light hold.
+We recommend any type of hair wax or cream with a light hold.
 More is really not necessary for this hairstyle.

 Light to medium hold